-NOTE: Light-rail vehicles can interrupt traffic signals, so do not proceed until the signal light indicates you may proceed.
+NOTE: Light-rail vehicles can interrupt traffic signals.
+Do not proceed until the signal light indicates you may proceed.

 You must yield the right-of-way to any police vehicle, fire engine, ambulance, or other emergency vehicle using a siren and red lights.
 Drive to the right edge of the road and stop until the emergency vehicle(s) have passed.
 However, never stop in an intersection.
-If you are in an intersection when you see an emergency vehicle, continue through the intersection and then drive to the right as soon as you can and stop.
+If you are in an intersection when you see an emergency vehicle, continue through the intersection and then, drive to the right as soon as it is safe and stop.
 Emergency vehicles often use the wrong side of the street to continue on their way.
 They sometimes use a loud speaker to talk to drivers blocking their path.

 Yield to Emergency Vehicles

-You must obey any traffic direction, order, or signal by a traffic or police officer or a fire fighter even if it conflicts with existing signs, signals, or laws.
+You must obey any traffic direction, order, or signal given by a traffic or police officer, or a firefighter even if it conflicts with existing signs, signals, or laws.

 It is against the law to follow within 300 feet behind any fire engine, police vehicle, ambulance, or other emergency vehicle with a siren or flashing lights (CVC §21706).